 He also came to reconcile mankind to the Father.
 From the moment Adam and Eve rejected God, humanity has been cut off from God—and from the knowledge of the give way, which produces the good things in life.
 Being perfect, Christ gave His life for humanity.
 By His sacrifice—His death—He paid the penalty for the sins of all.

 The kingdom that Christ announced is the world government of Almighty God, soon to come, which will rule all nations and bring everlasting peace and prosperity.
 This gospel message included the fact that, upon repentance and faith, people could become God’s begotten children.
 Then, after a lifetime of overcoming, growing and giving, these begotten children would one day be born again, entering God’s kingdom.
+(To learn more about this topic, read our booklet What Is the Kingdom of God?)

 Jesus understood and taught His disciples that of Himself He could do nothing.
 The Spirit of God enabled Him to accomplish all that He did.
 Prior to His ascension to heaven, Christ told His disciples He would send them God’s Spirit.